Skip to main content

 While each of these methods is equally as effective if done properly, it is important that all instructions are followed.
 In the case of Pond Shield epoxy, there are very specific recipes for mixing the sealer that should be used.

 With that said it is best to take you time and really make sure that you have covered the surface well.
 After applying the concrete sealer, you need to inspect the surface.
 Most people tend to think that if the sealer looks good from afar that it must be completely intact.
 This is not true.
-The concrete surface may have small flaw that will allow a sealer to settle down into leaving very small areas that are not entirely coated anymore.
+The concrete surface may have small flaws that will allow a sealer to settle down into leaving very small areas that are not entirely coated anymore.

 Because of this it is recommended that each square foot of surface be inspected for flaws and touched up as necessary.
 All it takes is one flaw to become a leak that will more than likely cause you more grief than it could have if the small amount of time was spent inspecting the surface before the sealer was put into service.